whosramoss/nt3/README.md

 </a>

 <p align="center">
-  This template provides a starting point for building Next.js apps with Tailwind, TypeScript and Three.js.
+  This template provides a starting point for building Next.js apps with Tailwind CSS, TypeScript and Three.js.
 </p>

 <div align="center">